solita/solita.github.com/_posts/2018-02-05-unrealiable-network.md

 ![Chrome Network Throttling](/img/unrealiable-network/chrome_network_throttling2.png)

 Chrome and Firefox have good network throttling tools.
 On Chrome, the throttling tools can be found on the Network tab, while Firefox keeps them in the responsive design mode view.
 These tools help you to simulate slow network connections or disconnected connection.
 Unfortunately these tools do not contain a feature of testing randomly failing requests, but at least you can hit the Offline-button to simulate disconnected network during the use of the application.
+Also, if you happen to control the backend HTTP server, you could also modify it to randomly fail some requests (in development mode, of course).

 # TLDR